Symplectic isotopy on non-minimal ruled surfaces: Introduction

 \subsection{Statements of the problems}

-We partition the cone $\Delta^{n+1}$ into countably many open-closed chambers by linear equations in $\RR^{n+1}$ such that each chamber has the same arithmetically admissible cohomology classes, i.e. positive when evaluated on the corresponding homology classes.
+We partition the reduced normalized symplectic cone, which we will name $\Delta^{n+1}$, into countably many half open, half closed chambers by linear equations in $\RR^{n+1}$ such that each chamber has the same arithmetically admissible cohomology classes, i.e. positive when evaluated on the corresponding homology classes.

-Since most results of the paper concern the one-point blow-up, we begin by introducing Figure \ref{cfigd} below, which shows the significant region for the normalized symplectic cone corresponding to the one-point blow-up.
+Since most results of the paper concern the one-point blow-up, we begin by introducing Figure \ref{cfigd}, which shows the significant region for the normalized symplectic cone corresponding to the one-point blow-up.
 The region represents (normalized) cohomology classes in $\RR^{2}$ and the walls are labeled with homology classes on which the symplectic form evaluates trivially.
-See section \ref{conepart} for details.
+See Section \ref{conepart} for details.